 Representation of the Netherlands in Aruba, Curaçao and St Maarten

-- accompanies Dutch ministers, state secretaries and delegations on official visits;
+- supervises official visits from Dutch ministers, state secretaries and delegations;

-- assists Dutch nationals who have run into difficulties on the islands.
+- offers assistance to Dutch nationals who get into difficulties locally;

 Assistance in emergencies

 The Representation assists Dutch nationals in Curaçao, St Maarten and Aruba, for example if they have an accident or are the victim of crime.
 The Representation does not provide financial assistance or loans, but can help with contacting relatives, friends or government bodies.